 In humans and other mammals, when capsaicin comes into contact with mucous membranes, the body responds by releasing endorphins.
-Endorphins have several effects including enhancing the immune system, releasing sex hormones, appetite is repressed and a feeling of euphoria occurs.
+Endorphins have several effects including supporting the immune system, releasing sex hormones, healthy appetite and a feeling of euphoria occurs.
 The higher the level endorphins, the feeling of pain is reduced as are the negative effects of stress.

-Studies also show that eating chili regularly helps keep your heart healthy by lowering cholesterol, keeping your blood pressure in a healthy range, and allowing more blood to reach the heart.
-Capsaicin has also shown positive effects in the treatment of prostate problems, and increasing metabolism which burns calories.
+Studies also show that eating chili regularly helps keep your heart healthy by supporting healthy cholesterol and blood pressure levels within healthy range, and allowing more blood to reach the heart.

 The alkaloids from the capsaicin stimulate the action of stomach and intestine improving the whole digestion process.
-It also helps prevent and heal stomach ulcers because it blocks acid production, stimulates alkali and improves blood flow in stomach tissue.
-And like coumarin – the phenolic compound that gives turmeric its yellow color – the capsaicin in chili also has powerful anti-inflammatory properties.
+It also supports the healing process of stomach ulcers.
+And like coumarin – the phenolic compound that gives turmeric its yellow color – the capsaicin in chili may also have powerful anti-inflammatory properties.

-Recent studies prove that consuming just a little chilli pepper each day helps us fall asleep, and stay asleep longer.
+Recent studies prove that consuming just a little chilli pepper each day may support healthy sleep habits.
 And adding a little chili powder to your evening meal may also help you feel more awake the next day.

 As the weather gets colder more and more of us will come down with a cold or flu.
-But did you know that food such as chillies can help protect us from common winter conditions?
+But did you know that food such as chillies may support a healthy immune response and protect us from common winter conditions?
 So spice up your life and help beat the cold with our raw organic Bird's Eye Chili Pepper Powder.

 The Chiltepin pepper in North America is also known as Bird's Eye Chili Pepper, but it is a different pepper altogether.

-Some possible benefits of our raw organic Bird's Eye Chili Pepper Powder may include:
+Some possible traditional uses of Raw Organic Bird's Eye Chili Pepper Powder may include:

 ● Relieving toothaches

-● Thinning the blood thereby increasing blood flow to the heart
+● Thinning the blood thereby increasing blood flow throughout the body

 ● Reducing flatulence

-● Keeping blood pressure in a healthy range
+● May support blood pressure within a healthy range

-● Increasing endorphins which causes a feeling of euphoria
+● May support healthy endorphin levels which causes a feeling of euphoria

 ● An effective decongestant

-● Thinning of the blood, essential to prevent blood clots
+● Thinning of the blood, essential to supporting healthy blood clotting

 ● Being used as an insect repellant when mixed with water